longturn/freeciv21/docs/Manuals/Program/freeciv21-client.rst

   Specifies the user's home directory.

 http_proxy
   Set this variable accordingly when using a proxy.
+For example, """http://my_proxy_address/""".

 LANG or LANGUAGE
   Sets the language and locale on some platforms.